MarkNuar/Project_SE2/RASD/3Rasd.md

 | | 1.
 The possible improvements are shown in a descendant list on the left, starting from the most urgent one. <br>A map with the possible improvements, shown as points, is displayed on the right, thanks to the MS. |
 | | 1.
 The ME can click on a improvements and see it highlighted on the map. !
 !Exit Conditions |The ME can browse through all the possible improvements in his/her municipality. !
-!Exceptions | * 1 There are no possible improvements. |
-| | * In the case 1 an error message is displayed, saying "There is not enough data to generate improvements", and the ME/LO is taken back to the home page.!
+!Exceptions | * 1 There are no possible improvements. <br> In the case 1 an error message is displayed, saying "There is not enough data to generate improvements", and the ME/LO is taken back to the home page.!
 #### 3.2.3.8.
 See Statistics
 | | |
 |-|-|